 Now, you might think that pricing your book somewhere between $2.99 and $9.99 is the obvious way to go, as that will get you the most royalties.

-But for starters, I priced my book at $0.99 and I suggest you do the same.
+I suggest you do the same.
+Here’s why:

-When you price the book at $0.99, you can use promotional sites to get your book in front of massive audiences during launch, and you give your subscribers an incentive to purchase early (before you raise the price).
+Plus, when you price the book at $0.99, you can use promotional sites to get your book in front of massive audiences during launch.

 Once you’ve clicked to publish your book, it will appear on Amazon in 24 to 48 hours.